Pressure-Compensated Flow Control Valve (IL)

 Details

-Vector of differential pressure values for tabular parameterization of the valve opening area.
-The differential pressure vector forms an independent axis with the Control member position vector, s for the dependent parameter Volumetric flow rate table, q(s,dp).
-Values are listed in ascending order and must be greater than 0
+A vector of differential pressure values for tabular parameterization of the valve opening area.
+The pressure drop vector forms an independent axis with the parameter Control member position vector, s for the dependent parameter Volumetric flow rate table, q(s,dp).
+The values are listed in ascending order and must be greater.
+0. Linear interpolation is used between the points of the tabular data.

 |